 - You’ll get lonely if you travel solo.

-Traveling alone doesn’t have to be lonely—in fact, it’s the opposite of lonely.
+Traveling alone doesn’t have to be lonely-in fact, it’s the opposite of being lonely.
 While traveling alone, you are completely and totally focused on yourself, your interests, and, yes, even you.
 Traveling alone forces you to make meaningful connections with those around you because you really have nothing to hold you back.
-Your only goal is to enjoy yourself, and since you aren’t overwhelmed by other travelers, you are more engaging and creative.
+People who are not social may feel bored sometimes while traveling alone but that’s completely different than being lonely.
+As for boredom, there is always something to do, try some unique adventures, or take up a new hobby.
+Or if it’s sexual urges and lack of action, you can try blind dating or speed dating, or just watch some porn in your hotel room on websites like PornV to get sexual relief.
+Your only goal is to enjoy yourself, and it could be in any way possible.

 - It’s more expensive to travel alone.